Having cancelled three trips since

 with aubergine.
 The sweet was fruit salad.
 Edible but not special.

-A coach to Ferrara where we began with a visit to the Palazzo dei Diamanti
+A coach to Ferrara this morning, where we began with a visit to the Palazzo dei Diamanti

 gallery, which has been partly, or totally, closed on previous